Buryat language: Language status

 The Buryats are the indigenous people of the Republic of Buryatia, yet today the majority of the republic's residents are of Russian nationality.
 According to the 1989 All-Union Population Census, the region was home to about 1,038,000 people, including 726,200 Russians (70%) and 249,500 Buryats (24%).
 Twenty years later, according to the 2010 All-Russian Census, 461,400 Buryats lived in Russia.
 The permanent population of Buryatia amounted to about 972,000 people, including 630,780 (66.1%) Russians and 286,840 (30%) Buryats.

-Since 1937, the territories inhabited by ethnic Buryats are divided between the Republic of Buryatia and the Ust-Ordyn Buryat District in the Irkutsk Oblast, as well as the Aginsky Buryat District in the Trans-Baikal Territory.
-In addition to these administrative-territorial units, Buryats live in some other neighboring districts of the Irkutsk Oblast and Trans-Baikal Territory.
+Since 1937, the territories inhabited by ethnic Buryats are divided between the Republic of Buryatia and the Ust-Ordyn Buryat District in the Irkutsk Oblast, as well as the Aginsky Buryat District in Transbaikal.
+In addition to these administrative-territorial units, Buryats live in some other neighboring districts of the Irkutsk Oblast and Transbaikal.

-One of the reasons for the division of Buryats into different administrative units may have been the fight against so-called "pan-Mongolism" and "Buryat nationalism" that began in the 1930s.
-It involved efforts to break the cultural, linguistic, and historical ties of the Buryat-Mongols with Mongolia due to the Stalin regime's fears that the Buryat republic might break away from the USSR and form a common state with other Mongolian peoples instead.
+One of the reasons for the division of Buryats into different administrative units may have been the fight against so-called pan-Mongolism and Buryat nationalism that began in the 1930s.
+It involved efforts to break the cultural, linguistic, and historical ties of the Buryat-Mongols with Mongolia due to the Stalin regime's fears that the Republic of Buryatia might break away from the USSR and form a common state with other Mongolian peoples instead.

 At the moment, UNESCO has officially included the Buryat language in the Red Book of Endangered Languages.
 According to the 2010 All-Russian Census, 130,500 people in the Republic of Buryatia spoke Buryat, or only 13.4% of the total population.
 Currently, the process of reducing the spheres of use of the Buryat language continues.
 Russian is compulsory in Buryat schools, while Buryat is just optional since the early 1970s.
 There is a dearth of Buryat-language publications, TV channels, periodicals, etc.